textlint-rule/textlint-rule-preset-google/packages/textlint-rule-google-dashes/README.md

 ## TODO

-- [ ] When you need a dash, use an em dash.
+- [ ] use colon instead of dash or hyphen
-  - How to implement this?
+  - Currently, support partially

 ## Changelog